Garrett Jacobs Mansion: Construction and expansion

 As the Garretts created their home, they traveled extensively, collecting art and art objects, some strictly decorative and others utilitarian.
 Their rooms were always embellished with museum-quality objects of art.
 Robert Garrett began the collection of paintings that Mary Jacobs would later devote much attention to developing, ultimately leaving to the Baltimore Museum of Art.
 Shipment of their Peter Paul Rubens, “Portrait of the Duchess of Cruye,” involved much correspondence.
 Another first piece acquired by Robert, the Rembrandt, “Titus, The Artist’s Son,” hangs in the Baltimore Museum of Art today.
-In addition to the art and art objects, they purchased hundreds of pieces of china and glass ware in gold or with gold trim on which to serve their guests as well as silver flatware and serving pieces suitable for the many banquets they hosted.
+In addition to the art and art objects, they purchased hundreds of pieces of china and glassware in gold or with gold trim on which to serve their guests as well as silver flatware and serving pieces suitable for the many banquets they hosted.

 During this first stage of renovation, Robert Garrett became ill.
 The pressures of operating the railroad prompted him to resign as president of the B & O in 1887.
 While abroad on a trip planned to ease his nerves, his tenuous health was further hampered by the unexpected death of his beloved brother, Thomas Harrison, in a yachting accident.
 Garrett lived eight years in a state of precarious health before dying in 1896.
 During his illness, Dr. Henry Barton Jacobs, at the time a physician at Massachusetts General Hospital, was engaged as Garrett's full-time physician.

 Four years after Robert Garrett's death, Dr. Jacobs, who, after Garrett's death, had joined the staff of Johns Hopkins Hospital doing clinical work, specializing in study and care of tuberculosis, proposed marriage to Mary Garrett.
 They were married in 1904.
 He shared her interest in creating a beautiful domestic space, and they soon embarked on another major stage of renovation.
 This time John Russell Pope, another renowned Gilded Age architect, assisted them in realizing a site for the constant entertaining that was the obligation and the pleasure of Baltimore's leading socialite.
 With the purchase of the next adjacent row house, Pope extended the brown-stone façade, creating a seamless line.
 He also created a library paneled with built-in, carved book cases where Dr. Jacobs would house his collection of rare music and medical texts.
 Pope also added the wide, marble Caen staircase leading to the sumptuous downstairs supper room with a space for musicians to entertain the guests.
 This was also the site of Christmas parties for the staff and for the newsboys of Baltimore whom Mrs. Jacobs entertained every year.
 Jett, David.
 Pope also designed a theater/ballroom space, hung with Brussels tapestries.
 This space served as the art gallery for a while.
 A beautiful pipe organ made possible many musical entertainments.
 The Baltimore soprano, Rosa Ponselle, sang from this stage.
 The courtyard was enclosed as a conservatory and became the site for a twenty-foot palm tree.